AaryanMan/winshell-site/README.md

-# WinShell Project Landing Site
+# WinShell Project Landing Site PRE

 An immersive, neon-inspired landing experience for the WinShell university capstone.
 The site pairs a WebGL shader backdrop with glassmorphism download cards and a scrollable PDF viewer so visitors can explore the full project report without leaving the page.